SpaceForever/Spiral-Labs/increment.md

   - how to learn and DO
     priotity research
         - figure out what's helpful in the EA community and how IR can be helped
+  - How can programmers use it?

+Can be closed source but with API.